minsik-ai/JetBrains-IDE/Essential Shortcuts.md

 This is **a list of Jetbrains IDE shortcuts I use everyday.**

-Push requests welcome!
+Pull requests welcome!
 Tell me your favorites.

 ##Navigating Between Windows